foundata/guidelines/licensing-guide.md

 **How to apply**:

 1. Create a `LICENSE` text file the root directory of your project (Unix line feed (LF, `\n`) and UTF-8 encoding).
-2. Copy the following text into the `LICENSE` file and replace `YYYY` with the current year:
+2. Copy the following text into the `LICENSE` file and replace `YYYY` with the year of the first release:
    ```
    MIT License